What causes bone loss?

 Low body weight is linked to less bone mass and weaker bones.

-Exercise is linked to higher bone mass and stronger bones.
+Exercise, especially weight-bearing exercise, is linked to higher bone mass and stronger bones.

 Medical Disorders and Bone Loss